lukedupin/nitwit/README.md

+# nitwit

-# nitwit A disorganized and cumbersom ticketing system
+A disorganized and cumbersome ticketing system.